thiagozs/go-httpc/README.md

-# go-HTTPC - A golang client HTTP (beta)
+# go-HTTPC - A Golang HTTP Client (Beta)

 The `httpc` package provides a set of functions to perform HTTP requests with retry logic.
-It also allows setting custom headers, form values, and basic authentication for requests.
+It also allows setting custom headers, form values, and basic authentication for requests, making it a versatile tool for various web projects.
+It's easy to use and integrates seamlessly with existing Go applications.

 Easy to use.